Parapara, Tasman: Mining history

 The first European settlers came to Parapara in 1858.
 They were gold miners, having come across from the South Island's first payable gold discovery in 1856 in nearby Lightband Gully.
 In Parapara, they were first working on Richmond Hill and then down Sarah's Saddle.
 In the early 1860s, most of the miners left when the gold rushes started in Otago and near Hokitika.
-Some miners stayed on, though, and were mainly working in the Glen Gyle Creek (which flows into the Parapara River, Glen Gyle, and on the Parapara flats.
+Some miners stayed on, though, and were mainly working in the Glen Gyle (which flows into the Parapara River), and on the Parapara flats.

 The Parapara area is rich in several minerals.
 The district surveyor, Charles Lewis, collected half a ton of minerals for the Colonial and Indian Exhibition held in 1886 in London.
 Materials collected for this purpose included marble, silver ore, coal, galena, steatite, hematite, sand suitable for making glass, graphite, schorl, and iron pyrite.

 Māori had made use of iron ore for making paint.
 Europeans did the same and in the early 1870s, iron ore from Parapara was shipped to Nelson and turned into paint there.
 The paint manufacture was undertaken in Parapara from the late 1870s.
 The machinery was driven by a waterwheel, with the water coming via a 5 km water race from Glen Gyle Creek.
 A tramway was built to get the ore from the quarry to the plant, and the bagged paint from the plant to the beach.
 Paint manufacture had stopped by 1922.
 A major customer for the red paint was the New Zealand Railways Department, which used it for its goods sheds and railway wagons.
 Other uses were at ship yards, foundries and on farms.

 The manner of gold mining changed in the 1890s when mining companies took over, with miners employed on a wage and hydraulic sluicing became the main extraction method.
 The companies built three dams in the hills behind Parapara to have secure water supply for sluicing: Druggans Dam, Parapara Dam, and Boulder Lake.
 Druggans Dam is a 20 ha reservoir.
 Parapara Dam is a dam in the Parapara River that was used to sluice the valley of the Glen Gyle Creek; the creek originally flowed into Appos Creek, which in turn drains into the Aorere River, but the miners removed a whole hillside and it now flows into Parapara River.
 At 985 m above sea level, Boulder Lake is the highest of the lakes and is much smaller than originally as the dam got blown up in the 1930s.

 A gold dredge was brought up from Dunedin to work in the Parapara Inlet.
 After working for a week or two, the dredge overturned and sank at the mouth of the Parapara River, resulting in a total loss.